-mi\integer

-mi\tab\niorows(MI\AM\TABLE\DESC \tableDesc)

-tableDesc points to the table descriptor.
+'''

+mi integer

+mi tab niorows (MI AM TABLE DESC tableDesc)

+'''

-Call this function from am\getnext and then loop through the scan as often as necessary to fill the reserved number of rows or until no more rows qualify.
+Call this function from am getnext and then loop through the scan as often as necessary to fill the reserved number of rows or until no more rows qualify.
 See mi\tab\setnextrow() for an example.